 Getting a kidney from a person without hepatitis C

 In the past, treatment for hepatitis C could cause problems for the new transplanted kidney.
 Now that new medicines for hepatitis C have been created, this is less of a problem.
-Work with your doctor to decide which medicines for hepatitis C are best for you if you are considering a kidney transplant, or had a kidney transplant.
+Work with your doctor to decide which medicines for hepatitis C are best for you if you are considering, or have had, a kidney transplant.

-Within the last few years, there have been a few cases where doctors transplant a hepatitis C infected kidney into the body of a person without hepatitis C. This means that when you receive your new kidney, you will probably become infected with hepatitis C. But once you receive your new kidney, you are treated with drugs to cure the hepatitis C.
+Within the last few years, there have been a few cases where doctors transplant a hepatitis C-infected kidney into the body of a person without hepatitis C. This means that when you receive your new kidney, you will probably become infected with hepatitis C. But once you receive your new kidney, you will be treated with drugs to cure the hepatitis C.

 The health of people who receive a kidney transplant is better than the health of people on long-term dialysis.
+Hepatitis C can be cured without too many side effects.
 This makes getting a kidney transplant the top priority.
-Since hepatitis C can be cured without too many side effects, this is now being considered as an option.

-This type of transplant is still being studied by researchers, but has shown very positive results for patients who have had it done so far.
+Researchers are still studying this type of transplant, but it has shown very positive results for patients who have had it done so far.